Examination Arrangements for Disabled Students or those with Long-Term Medical Conditions

 As part of this commitment, the University believes that assessment methods should, as well as being appropriate to the academic objectives of the course, minimise any impact of a student's condition on performance in assessment.
 This means that some students may require alternative arrangements for examinations or other assessments.
 These guidelines set out the arrangements for organising the effective assessment of disabled students or those with long-term medical conditions.

-Wherever possible, students who are disabled, or have dyslexia or long-term medical conditions should undertake the same assessments as others on their course.
+Wherever possible, students who are disabled, or have a Specific Learning Difference, such as dyslexia, dyspraxia or AD(H)D, or long-term medical conditions should undertake the same assessments as others on their course.
 Where the nature of the condition makes it impossible for a certain form of assessment to be used, any alternative form of assessment must be of the same standard and present a comparable level of challenge.

 3. Procedure for Students

-Student Services (Academic Support and Disability Support) are responsible for the final determination of arrangements, after consultation where appropriate with relevant University staff or bodies.
-Alternative arrangements will be implemented by the Student Services - Service Development for examinations controlled centrally, or implemented by schools where examinations are held by schools independently or where it involves another form of assessment.
+Student Service - Specialist Processes Accessibility (Academic Support and Disability Support) are responsible for the final determination of arrangements, after consultation where appropriate with relevant University staff or bodies.
+Alternative arrangements, known as 'accommodations', will be implemented by Student Services - Service Development for examinations controlled centrally, or implemented by schools where examinations are held by schools independently or where it involves another form of assessment.

 Information for students who wish to request alternative arrangements is available on the Student Services - Service Development Examinations section.